ginstrom/paladin-novel/cline_docs/continuity.md

 - **Boundary established**: Will use minimal violence only to protect innocents
 - **Internal conflict**: "The minimum necessary.
 But that doesn't make it easier"
 - **Character consistency**: Refuses to participate in offensive operations, maintains healing/support role
-- **Chapter 21**: **New Leadership Role** - Chosen by Gond (following Alanyi's divine manifestation) to lead the revival of Alanyi's worship.
+- **Chapter 22**: **New Leadership Role** - Chosen by Gond (following Alanyi's divine manifestation) to lead the revival of Alanyi's worship.
 Tasked with creating spaces where her worship can flourish organically, rebuilding ruined temples, training new priests, but always offering hope rather than demanding faith.
 Transforms from gentle healer to spiritual leader of the restoration movement.

-### New Character Introductions (Part III)
+### New Character Introductions

+#### Sir Marcus Brightwater (Chapter 22)
+- Leader of Noble Knight defectors who broke from Sir Roderick's faction
+- Discovered child slavery contracts signed by Sir Roderick himself
+- Leads twenty knights expelled as "traitors" for opposing corruption
+- Represents the faction that chose conscience over profit and status

 #### Silviana Starweaver (Chapter 11)
 - Elven lore-keeper and spiritual teacher
 - Provides ancient knowledge of Alanyi and paladin traditions
 - Serves as spiritual mentor and diplomatic liaison
-- **Chapter 21**: Offers to help the human "Reformed Order" (of Alanyi) restore lost knowledge and rites, sharing ancient elven wisdom about Alanyi's worship, sacred songs, and healing practices beyond the merely physical
+- **Chapter 22**: Offers to help the human "Reformed Order" (of Alanyi) restore lost knowledge and rites, sharing ancient elven wisdom about Alanyi's worship, sacred songs, and healing practices beyond the merely physical
 - Current status: At valley settlement, teaching Gond divine control and aiding in Alanyi's restoration

 #### Thorek Ironheart (Chapter 14)